danny-kang-dev/ComplexLizards-CA/reports/final_report.md

 Unlike the random distribution, both the observed scale distribution and the distribution from our cellular automaton have strong peaks at three and four neighbors for green and black scales, respectively.
 Additionally, the green curves are shifted right, indicating a bias for differently-colored neighbors.

 While our model's distribution is not exactly the same as the distribution for actual lizards, this still appears to validate our model.
-The differences between our model and the results of the Manukyan model could be due to our relatively small simulation size, or the fact that we modeled all scales as having exactly six neighbors, contrary to some patterns seen in actual lizards.
+The differences between our model and the results of the Manukyan model could be due to our relatively small simulation size or because we modeled all scales as having exactly six neighbors, contrary to patterns seen in actual lizards.

 ### 2. Adding brown white states